Finance & Tax Consultants

 • Gig economy workers: Ensure all income is reported, and understand what deductions related to your gig work qualify.

-• Property investors: Keep meticulous records of income and expenses, and distinguish between repairs (which may be immediately deducted) and capital improvements (which require depreciation).
+• Property investors: Keep meticulous records of income and expenses, and distinguish between repairs (which may be immediately deducted) and capital improvements (which require depreciation), particularly if you are relying on a managing agent's statement to prepare your return.

 • Small business owners: Be cautious about mixing personal and business expenses and consider consulting a tax professional for complex matters.